smart-wpa/lincoln-field-site/lincoln-field.md

 [PDF of track concept image](//www.seattleschools.org/wp-content/uploads/2025/08/LW7-Field-Events-7-29-25-Option-3-v2.pdf)

-#### **Project 2: Synthetic Athletic Field**
+#### **Project 2: Full-Size Athletic Field**

-SPS and SPR are exploring locations at Woodland Park as a location for a new full-size synthetic turf field.
+SPS and SPR are exploring locations at Woodland Park as a location for a new full-size athletic field.
 The field would be used for soccer, football, and other field sports.
 The project also includes restrooms and storage for athletic equipment.

 By adding a new athletic field somewhere in Woodland Park, we will provide a “home field” for Lincoln student athletes and for physical education (PE) classes.